bootlin/toolchains-builder/README.md

 # Toolchains builder

-The goal of this project is to automatize the build of a wide range of toolchains using [Buildroot](https://buildroot.org).
+The goal of this project is to automate the build of a wide range of toolchains using [Buildroot](https://buildroot.org).

 Since making a per-toolchain configuration is not viable, some scripts have been made to allow a more flexible configuration.
 You can find all the config fragments in the [configs](configs) folder.